NamiDB

 Up to 100x less expensive than managed graph databases priced by RAM.

-Estimate derived from object-storage pricing versus the RAM tiers of managed graph databases at equivalent dataset sizes.
-Measured per-tenant costs publish when our cloud enters public beta.
+Object-storage pricing versus the RAM tiers of managed graph databases at equivalent sizes.
+We publish real per-tenant costs when the cloud opens.

 Scale to zero